OpenGenus/Find.Your.Purpose/README.md

 Welcome to the Find.Your.Purpose wiki!

+# Helping people get clean water

+* [Charity: Water](https://www.charitywater.org/): brings clean and safe drinking water to people in need around the world, improving health, education, and opportunity - especially for women and children.
+* [Water.org](Water.org): believes water is the way.
+To break the cycle of poverty.
+To protect and save lives.
+To make a bright future possible for all.

 # Non-profits with a purpose

 * [Water.org](Water.org): believes water is the way.
 To break the cycle of poverty.
 To protect and save lives.
 To make a bright future possible for all.